uwcryoem/uwcryoem.github.io/docs/_sources/GettingStarted/Policies.rst.txt

 Resource Policies:

-    The login node (cryoemcluster.biochem.wisc.edu should be used only to ssh into worker nodes.
-Jobs should not be run on the login node.
+    The login node should be used to submit jobs to worker nodes.
+Memory or cpu intensive jobs should not be run on the login node.
 Any user using significant resources on the login node will be given a warning or have their account locked.
     Large datasets should be removed from the cluster storage when jobs are complete.
-Cluster space will be audited periodically and users storing large amount of data will be contacted.
+Cluster space will be audited periodically and users storing a large amount of data will be contacted.
     Users may store up to 5TB of data in the cluster.
 Temporary exceptions to this rule may be granted.
     Data storage will periodically be audited on the cluster.
-Users will be asked to move data if it has not been accessed in more than two weeks.
+Users will be asked to move data if it has not been accessed in more than one month.

 Reservations: